shuyangzhang/kyouka-lite/README.md

-# kyouka-light
+# kyouka-lite
-Kyouka-light is a light-weighted music bot for KOOK(AKA KaiHeiLa), written in golang.
+Kyouka-lite is a light-weighted music bot for KOOK(AKA KaiHeiLa), written in golang.